LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 	IdentityFile /home/liudayubob/cits5503/lab7/24188516-key-lab7.pem
 ```

 Rely on the fabric code below to connect to you instance. this will look up the host file, find the connection configuration from the host 24188516-vm-1 and made a connection.
+We can see that the term

 ```
 python3